June 2023 - The Real Estate Bubble is deflating!

 Given the inefficiency of real estate markets, multiple approaches are generally preferred when valuing a real estate asset.

-Capitalization rates for similar properties, and particularly for "pure" income properties, are usually compared to ensure that estimated revenue is being properly valued.click here for more
+Capitalization rates for similar properties, particularly for "pure" income properties, are usually compared to ensure that estimated revenue is being properly valued.
+Click here for more.

-A shelter always costs money, either you pay rent, either you buy and hereby invest capital in it and cannot use it for other purposes..
+A shelter always costs money; either you pay rent or buy and hereby invest capital in it and cannot use it for other purposes.

-"Stock markets can come down swiftly and loose 50% in only weeks time.
+"Stock markets can come down swiftly and lose 50% in only weeks' time.
 Traditionally, they recover quickly (often in less than 6 months' time).
 Historically, Real Estate markets need about 26 years to recover.
 In some cases, like Florida, they never recover."

-Real Estate Cycles Real Estate cycles are by definition LONG TERM (+76 year) cycles.
-Most people will during a life time, only experience one cycle.
-For this reason it is extremely important to locate each sub cycle in the Long Term secular up or down trend.
+Real Estate Cycles Real Estate cycles are, by definition, LONG-TERM (+76 years) cycles.
+Most people will, during a lifetime, only experience one cycle.
+For this reason, it is essential to locate each sub-cycle in the Long Term secular up or downtrend.
 Secular trends last up to 75 years.
-When I see the misery the Real Estate market is in and I make a link to the historic low interest rates, I hold my heart when I realize what will happen once the interest rates, under pressure of (hyper)inflation, start to move up .
+When I see the real estate market's misery, and I link it to the historic low-interest rates, I hold my heart when I realize what will happen once the interest rates, under the pressure of (hyper)inflation, start to increase.

-There is no doubt we have seen the end of the Secular bull trend and the euphoria of the Bubble we have seen all over the world will end up in all history books.
-The actual Secular Bear market trend for real estate is real and things are getting worse each month.
+There is no doubt we have seen the end of the Secular bull trend, and the euphoria of the Bubble we have seen worldwide will end up in all history books.
+The actual Secular Bear market trend for real estate is real, and things are getting worse each month.

 The main difference between Real Estate and Stocks is that it usually takes a generation before real estate losses are recovered (Florida 1926).
-Stock market losses occur more frequently, can be severe (-50% in 2008), but recovery of all losses often happen in less than a year time.
+Stock market losses occur more frequently, and can be severe (-50% in 2008), but recovery of all losses often happens in less than a year's time.